 The Cost of Rent and Utilities in Romania

-Since most Romanians own their homes, the financial burden of lodging isn’t as heavy as in countries such as Germany and France, where most people pay rent.
+Since most Romanians own their homes, the financial burden of lodging isn’t as heavy as in countries such as Germany and France, where most people pay monthly rent.
 Younger generations, though, can’t afford to buy.
 Unfortunately, many of them can’t afford to rent either, so they share flats to make ends meet.
 According to some studies, about 70% of men and about 50% of women between 18 and 30 years of age live with their parents.
 Accommodation prices are higher in big cities and in developed areas, where people have more opportunities to find well-paid jobs.

 When seeking out a home in Romania, keep in mind that a two-room apartment doesn’t mean that you’ll have two bedrooms, but one living room and one bedroom.
 The living room is always included in the number of rooms.
 So a three-room apartment will generally be two bedrooms unless the kitchen and living room are separate.
 Studios are called “garsoniera.”